 What does scattered foci off adnormal t/2 flair hyperintensity within the periventricular white matter?
 Mri was ordered for MS symptoms

 Brain MRI shows periventricular deep white matter T2 hyperintensity bilaterally and slightly asymmetrical.
 What does this mean for my three year old ?

 Neurologist: There can be several causes for the above abnormal findings and they usually are explained by some sort of brain injury or trauma.
 Abnormal brain MRIs in a young child need to be evaluated by a specialist.
 You should have the child seen by a pediatric neurologist to review the complete history and have a physical exam. ...Read more

 Mri showed periventricular deep white matter T2 hyperintensity bilaterally and slightly asymmetrical 3 year old boy what does this mean in simple ?

 Periventricular : Leukomalacia = damage to the white matter around the ventricles at some point in the past.
 It's more common in preemies beacause near the end of the 2nd trimester, that area of the fetal brain is very susceptible to damage from drops in blood flow & oxygen from any cause.
 It can cause a form of Cerebral Palsy, Spastic Diplegia, mild signs & symptoms, tight heel cords or no clinical signs. ...Read more

 White matter is one of the two components of the central nervous system and consists of glial cells and myelinated axons that transmit signals from one region of the cerebrum to another and between the cerebrum and lower brain centers.
 White matter tissue of the freshly cut brain appears pinkish white to the naked eye because myelin is composed largely of lipid ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- White matter mri
+- White matter lesions mri

 - White matter on mri scan

 - White matter in the brain mri

 - White matter disease brain mri